rjray/notebook/writing/clojure-tsp.md

 To address this, the only approach I could think of was to iterate over the DP algorithm for each vertex as a starting point.
 I would then take the minimum (or maximum, for part 2) resulting cost.
 This sounds very brute-force-ish, I will admit.
-But I suspected that even running the full DP process *n* times should still out-perform the original solution.
+But I suspected that even running the full DP process $n$ times should still out-perform the original solution.

 This lead to the file [day09bis.clj](clojure-tsp/day09bis.clj).
 The hardest